magnumnighthawk/langchain_playground/README.md

-# LangChain Food Tips Generator

-A simple Python application that generates food tips using LangChain and OpenAI's GPT-3.5 model or HuggingFace models.
-The application also integrates tools for searching YouTube for relevant recipe videos.
+# GenAI & Agentic AI Capabilities Showcase

+A comprehensive showcase of various GenAI and agentic AI capabilities using LangChain, LangGraph, and various LLM models.
+This project demonstrates the evolution from basic LLM chains to complex agents with reasoning abilities, tool usage, and human-in-the-loop interactions.

 ## Description

-This project demonstrates the basic usage of LangChain to create a chain that generates customized food tips based on sentiment and keyword inputs.
-It supports both OpenAI's GPT-3.5-turbo-instruct model and HuggingFace models to generate human-like responses.
-Additionally, it includes tools for searching YouTube for relevant recipe videos and provides a chatbot interface for user interaction.
+This project showcases a range of AI capabilities, from simple prompt-based text generation to complex agentic systems that can use tools, search the web, and interact with humans during decision-making processes.
+It demonstrates the integration of various models including OpenAI's GPT series and HuggingFace models, with frameworks like LangChain and LangGraph to create sophisticated AI systems.

 ## Prerequisites

 - Python 3.7+
-- OpenAI API key (if using OpenAI)
+- OpenAI API key (for OpenAI models)
-- HuggingFace API token (if using HuggingFace)
+- HuggingFace API token (for HuggingFace models)
+- Tavily API key (for search capabilities)

 ## Installation